Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 (Note that credit card processing fees — charged by a payment gateway — are different to transaction fees, and you can’t avoid these on any of the platforms under discussion).

-Winners for payment processing: Shopify
+Winner for payment processing: Shopify

 Abandoned cart recovery